 Your doctor is important in the referral process

-When you talk to your doctor about clinical trials as an additional care option, you should emphasize that his/her participation in this process is beneficial.
-Your doctor is your trusted expert in providing you medical care and can help guide you in exploring clinical trial options.
+When you talk to your doctor about clinical trials as an additional care option, you should emphasize that his or her participation in this process is important and necessary.
+Your doctor is your trusted expert in providing you medical care and will help guide you in exploring clinical trial options.
 In fact, studies show that patients have improved experiences in clinical trials when their doctor is involved.

 Questions to Prepare